Cleveleys: Media

+The town is served by the local newspaper, Blackpool Gazette.

 Amenities

 Cleveleys has a number of pubs, including The Victoria Hotel, The Shipwreck Brewhouse, and The Jolly Tars, all on Victoria Road.

 Between 1961 and 2004, the Children's Corner amusement park stood on Cleveleys Promenade at the end of Victoria Road West.
 It was demolished in the early 21st century as part of work on the town's sea defences.

+In popular culture

+In early May 2021, the Star Wars series Andor shot on location in Cleveleys.
+The town doubled as the beach resort planet Niamos where Cassian Andor was arrested.